 A subpoena is a court order to a person or organisation to bring documents to the court on a certain date, or to attend the hearing to give evidence.
 You can't file a subpoena unless the court has given you permission.
 This is usually done at the pre-trial review.

 If you have permission to file and serve a subpoena, you will need to do this at least five days before the date specified in the subpoena.
 It is difficult to get permission to file a subpoena in the Small Claims Division of the Local Court.
 You should get legal advice before you consider applying for a subpoena.
 For more information, see Subpoenas.

 To win the case, you need to prove that the defendant owes the money claimed.

 Write down the main points you want to say to the assessor or magistrate.
 You could use the following format:

 Remember that the assessor or magistrate will have already read all the witness statements and evidence so you do not need to repeat everything that is in your statement.

-You will need to take these things with you to the hearing:
+You will need the following documents with you at the hearing:

 For more information about the hearing, see Going to the hearing.